thecaprisun/shell-scripts/README.md

-# shell-scripts
+# shell scripts
 My shell scripts.
+You can use and share them freely, they might need some light editing depending on your use case.